SwissDataScienceCenter/renku-gateway/README.rst

 image, re-build the chart, redeploy, etc...
 This will make for a poor development experience with very long feedback cycles.

-Instead we recommend intercepting traffic to the gateway-auth component and routing it to your local machine through telepresence_ (note that currently you MUST use version 2.4.X, mac users see in particular tele-troubleshooting_).
+Instead, we recommend intercepting traffic to the gateway-auth component and routing it to your local machine through telepresence_ (note that currently you MUST use version 2.4.X, mac users see in particular tele-troubleshooting_).
 Once telepresence is installed, create a python environment and install the necessary python dependencies by running